 I am a writer and free lance journalist, living in Göteborg, Sweden.
 My writing has gradually changed.
 Prior to becoming free lance, I was a reporter for the Swedish newsagency TT for ten years.
 Now I mainly write books.

 It all began in 1996, when I discovered that my deceased grandfather had been a racial biologist, and not only a Professor of Botany.
 I had to know more and after five years my searching resulted in the book Grandfather was a Racial Biologist (Farfar var rasbiolog).
 It was published in 2002 and since then I work almost full time as a writer.
-I also hold lectures about my books.
-In schools I talk especially about my grandfather and human valuations – from skull measurements in the 1930’s, to the genetic science today.
+I also held lectures about my books.
+In schools I talked especially about my grandfather and human valuations – from skull measurements in the 1930’s, to the genetic science today.
 Who is valuable?
 Who has the right to be born?

 In the summer of 2013 my first drama Just a Mountain Lark (Bara en Berglärka) was performed in the city of Landskrona.

 The Faculty of Medicine at Uppsala University appointed me as a Honorary Doctor 2019.

 GRANDFATHER WAS A RACIAL BIOLOGIST